-Eight-Step Mohawk Sequence
+Eight-Step C Step Sequence

-The skater will perform two eight-step mohawk sequences counterclockwise.
-The step order is: Forward crossover into a LFO mohawk, followed by LBI, RBO, LBI cross forward and RFI.
+The skater will perform two eight-step C step sequences counterclockwise.
+The step order is: Forward crossover into a LFO C step, followed by LBI, RBO, LBI cross forward and RFI.
 The skater should maintain a march cadence (one beat per step).
 Between the circles is a two-beat left foot transition.
 The sequence is then repeated twice in the opposite direction.
 Introductory steps are optional.
 This move may start on either foot.